Determining Physical Custody

 At Wisselman, Harounian & Associates, we provide complimentary consultations in which to discuss your case.

 Physical custody can be established in various ways:

 - Sole / Primary Custody – Sole or primary physical custody is when the child lives with one parent.
 The other parent may have visitation rights.

 - Shared Custody – Shared physical custody is when the child lives with each parent 35% to 50% of the time.
-In shared physical custody, it is possible for one parent to have legal custody and make all choices regarding the child's heath, educational, and social decisions.
-This differs from joint legal custody, in which both parents would make decisions regarding the child's upbringing.
+In shared physical custody, it is possible for one parent to have legal custody and make all choices regarding the child’s health, educational, and social decisions.
+This differs from joint legal custody, in which both parents would make decisions regarding the child’s upbringing.
 In New York, the courts will not award joint legal and shared physical custody unless both parents show a willingness to put aside personal differences to focus on the best interests of the child.

 - Custodial Parent – A custodial parent is a parent who is given physical custody by court order.

 With a reputation for excellence developed over the past 40 years, the attorneys at our firm are determined to help our clients obtain the results that they seek.
-We will work to peaceably resolve issues and find solutions to help avoid expense when it is possible as we are concerned with protecting you both legally and financially.
+We will work to peaceably resolve issues and find solutions to help avoid expenses when it is possible as we are concerned with protecting you both legally and financially.